Why is this the first we’re hearing about this?

 Are you providing more car parking spaces if you are expecting more people to use the Park?

 We will build a new, larger car park which would provide over 100 extra spaces, between the current car park and overflow car park on Oak Meadow.
 The new car park will also have a permeable and natural coloured surface to fit in with the landscape and cause minimal environment disturbance.
+None of the Oak trees on the meadow will be removed as part of the project.

 What is going to happen to the current car park at Lakeside?